rkuma183/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ## TL;DR - The biggest difference

-* If you write in C# on .NET, Azure is the most mature but Google is trying.
+* If you write in C# on .NET, Azure is the most mature.
+But others are trying.
-* If you're looking for any job in cloud, go for AWS because of its current <a href="#marketshare">market share</a>.
-AWS has the most sophisticated database services.
+* If you're looking to get a job in cloud, go for AWS because of its current <a href="#marketshare">market share</a>.
+AWS has the most sophisticated authentication and database services.
-* If you're running really large loads, Google offers the fast fiber that doesn't limit what large machines can achieve.
-Plus Google is ahead in Machine Learning with popular Tensorflow in Python.
+* If you're running really large loads, Google offers fast fiber networks that don't limit what large machines can achieve.
+Plus Google is ahead in Machine Learning with its popular Tensorflow in Python.
-* Google's SSD drives are expensive, though.
+* Google's SSD drives are expensive, though needed for speed.

 * AWS has matched Azure pricing, and also per-minute billing.
 * IBM has bare-metal machines, if that's your thing.